edicsonm/Building-a-real-time-data-platform-on-AWS/Module-1_Monitoring_For_Operations/README.md

 If the WAF works successfully, you should now see a 403 Forbidden response when requesting the website.

-To access your website and generate ACCEPTED requests in WAF logs, use an alternative connection by tethering your mobile phone.
+To access your website and generate ACCEPTED requests in WAF logs, you can edit your web ACL to remove the associated rule, or use an alternative (IP address) connection by tethering your mobile phone.
 If you remove your ALB as an associated resource, you will **not** generate WAF logs.
-Once you've generated enough sample data and want to restore back, remove your ALB as a resource associated with the WAF Web ACL by selecting the Rules tab for your Web ACL.

-If you try to access Kibana, you will see access denied unless you've whitelisted your tethering IP address.
+Note: If you try to access Kibana with alternative connection, you will see access denied unless you've whitelisted your new tethering IP address.

 </p></details>